Wednesday, October 12, 2022

 READING THE BOOK

 I read the book rather quickly.
-My general impressions.
+My general impressions first.
 I will get to some detail below.
 I'm trying to avoid spoilers as the book just came out.

 Getting back to the start.
 There we are left with quite a lot of pages about Jim in London, then attending maybe a few concerts (Animals, Yardbirds) and first attempts to sing in a cover band.
 Some of the scenery and characters were later distilled into his songs.
 In particular "Paint it Michael" that he wrote with Blues Section.
 The story of the shopkeeper Pete and the prank the newspaper boys played on him is on page 85 of the book.
 Jim does list some elements of his teen years and the people around that made their way into songs, such as the Teddy Boys of the 50s.
 He gets into the art school and some of that is told in colorful terms.